The United Kingdom Housing Crisis

 As interest rates continue to rise, this will undoubtedly lead to thousands becoming homeless.
 Decades of record levels of low rates have led to people taking out maximum mortgages unprepared for the rises in interest and increased mortgage payments which beckon.
 Many think that this will allow others onto the property ladder, but I doubt it.
 There are plenty of cash rich investors, domestically and internationally waiting in the wings for a housing market crash.
 This will see another transfer of wealth handed over.
 Another cost of covid.
 Another collateral.
 When I lost my job during covid, I remember someone saying, at least you're still alive.
 At least those made homeless are still alive.
 Right?
 Thank god the glorified flu didn't take them down, no, it was the Tories assisted by Labour and the SNP.

-I was raised in a council house, it was a shit hole, poorly maintained by the council.
-I used to share a room with my younger brother.
-I remember one night we were sound asleep, all of a sudden I was awoken by a loud crash and then screaming a few seconds later.
-I switched on the light to find my brother covered in head to toe with plaster which had come down from the collapsed ceiling.
+Having been raised in a council house, I am firmly aware of the conditions that those living in such dwellings face.
+One of the most memorable nights came when the ceiling collapsed on a younger brother in the bedroom which was shared with.
+Sound asleep, all of a sudden awoken by a loud crash and then screaming a few seconds later.
+The light was switched on only to find my brother covered in head to toe with plaster which had come down from the collapsed ceiling.
 The boiler which was kept above had been leaking and the dampness caused the plaster on the ceiling to collapse.
-The dampness in the poorly insulated home was a constant pain in the arse, I had asthma as a kid...
-I grew out of it, or rather it went away when I moved out at 18.
+The dampness in the poorly insulated home was a constant pain in the arse, it brought on asthma which disappeard later on in life... grew out of it, or rather it went away when on leaving home at 18.
 The electric storage radiators were only good for keeping the house warm in the mornings, otherwise the house was freezing, particularly in the evenings.
 It seemed to be warmer outside than in.
 Kinda like living in a fridge.

-After moving out, I spent a number of years renting varied states of private rental accomodation up until my mid 20's where I managed to secure work in the oil and gas industry.
-A high salary meant that I could afford my own place, but I didn't stop with just one, I invested in property to create a small portfolio.
+After moving out, a number of years were spent renting varied states of private rental accomodation.
+This lasted up until about mid 20's where a decent salary meant that a home could be afforded, but it didn't stop with just one, investment in property led to the creation of a small portfolio.
 A mixture of former council houses and purpose built flats.
-My properties are all maintained to standards that a tenant renting directly from the council could only dream of.
-Yet my properties are all rented out at Local Housing Allowance rates, some are rented to those living on benefits.
-When it comes to my properties, I go by the mantra that I wouldn't have someone living in a property that I wouldn't live in myself.
+The properties are all maintained to standards that a tenant renting directly from the council could only dream of.
+Yet the properties are all rented out at Local Housing Allowance rates, some are rented to those living on benefits.
+When it comes to properties, the mantra that I wouldn't have someone living in a property that I wouldn't live in myself.

 So why the rent freeze, most landlords will not increase rents if they have decent tenants, the cost in terms of having a vacant property for a few weeks whilst searching for a new tenant usually outstrips anything gained from a rent increase.
 Rents usually increase after a tenant leaves, which landlords are still entitled to do.
 The eviction ban is simply ridiculous.
 Landlords don't evict tenants unless it's a last resort.
 Imagine living next to an unruly tenant who can't be evicted.
 Who pays a landlords mortgage if he can't get rent?
 These policies are simply politics, politicians trying to win votes, yet it is also a sign of the SNP supporting the larger corporations than the average landlord.